-Our principal executive offices, research and development center and production operations are located in San Jose, California where we own approximately 518,000 square feet of office and manufacturing space subject to existing line of credit with \$18.6 million remaining outstanding as of June 30, 2010.
-In June 2010, we purchased three buildings located in San Jose, California which are approximately 167,000 square feet of space.
-Additionally, in fiscal year 2008, we began leasing approximately 246,000 square feet of warehouse in Fremont, California under a lease that expires in 2015.
-Our European headquarters for manufacturing and service operations is located in Denbosch, Netherlands where we lease approximately 58,000 square feet of office space under four leases, two of which expire in 2011 and two expire in 2016.
-In Asia, our research and development center, manufacturing and service operations are located in an approximately 75,000 square feet facility in Taipei County, Taiwan under seven leases that expire at various dates through 2012.
-In fiscal year 2010, we leased an additional 47,000 square feet facility in Taipei County, Taiwan to support our manufacturing and service operations in Asia.
-We plan to purchase land in Taiwan in fiscal year 2011 and develop the land for manufacturing and service operations through fiscal year 2012.
+Our principal executive offices, research and development center and production operations are located in San Jose, California where we own approximately 518,000 square feet of office and manufacturing space subject to existing mortgage loan and line of credit with \$18.3 million remaining outstanding as of June 30, 2011.
+In fiscal year 2008, we began leasing approximately 246,000 square feet of warehouse in Fremont, California under a lease that expires in 2015.
+Our European headquarters for manufacturing and service operations is located in Denbosch, the Netherlands where we lease approximately 58,000 square feet of office space under four leases, two of which expire in 2011 and two expire in 2016.
+In Asia, our research and development center, manufacturing and service operations are located in an approximately 102,000 square feet facility in Taipei and Taoyuan County, Taiwan under seven leases that expire at various dates through 2012.
+We believe that our existing properties, including both owned and leased, are in good condition and are suitable for the conduct of our business.
+In August 2010, we purchased land in Taiwan, consisting of approximately 4.7 acres.
+The purchase price was \$6.1 million.
+In March 2011, we drew an additional \$9.9 million of the line of credit to pay \$9.2 million for a deposit to purchase 2.2 acres of land in Taiwan that is adjacent to the land that was purchased in August 2010.
+The anticipated purchase cost of this land ranges from \$5.0 million to \$9.2 million and the title to the land is expected to transfer in the first half of fiscal year 2012.
+As the total purchase cost of the land is not known at this time, the difference between the purchase cost and the land deposit will be refunded when the title transfers to us.
+The construction of the Taiwan facilities and the headquarters office expansion in San Jose, California began in the fourth quarter of fiscal year 2011 and will continue through fiscal year 2012.
+The anticipated costs for the next twelve months to build the Taiwan facilities and the headquarters office expansion in San Jose, California are approximately \$16.9 million.
 We plan to finance the purchase and the development through operating cash flows and additional financing from banks.